AndrewTruett/Boolean-Satisfiability-Solver/README.md

 # Boolean Satisfiability Solver Using Non-determinism
 ## Background
 The boolean satisfiability problem (SAT) is a classic problem in computer science.
 Given a boolean expression, the question is whether or not there exists a combination of true/false values for the boolean variables of that expression, such that the expression evaluates to true.
 For example, (a AND b) is satisfiable because there exists a combination of true/false values, namely a is true, and b is true, that results in the expression being true.
 An example of a non-satisfiable expression is (a AND (NOT a)).
 This is a contradiction, as there is no possible way to select a true/false value for a such that the expression will evaluate to true.

+## Amb Operator and Assert
+### Amb Operator
+Ambiguous functions were first created by the inventor of the LISP programming language, John McCarthy.
+The amb operator is a huge asset when creating a non-deterministic alogorithm.
+The amb operator takes an arbitrary number of arguments and returns one of them.
+It is not guaranteed which argument will be returned at compile time.
+The value that gets returned by amb depends on constraints that can be enforced using the assert function.

+### Assert Function
+The assert function is used alongside the amb operator to create a list of constraints that must be enforced.